restify/errors/README.md

 **Returns:** {Error} an Error object

-**IMPORTANT:** If a sprintf style signature is used, the Error message will prefer that over `options.message`.
+**IMPORTANT:** If a printf style signature is used, the Error message will prefer that over `options.message`.

 ### makeConstructor(name [,defaults])